 So we could only sail as far South as Bahamas before turning around again.
 Once back on the boat again we headed East to the DR with full hopes of crossing to Guatemala after hurricane season.
 Well with six months of sitting around, and a small influx in money from selling our house, we decided to sail the windward/leeward islands instead.
 We made it two months before those plans changed and we found ourselves accepting a job with Live Different back in the DR.

 Turn the boat around from its intended course and set out on a completely different path than we could have ever expected.
 After being on land for 8 months we gave the boat another go, this time back to the Bahamas for our last sailing season, or so we thought.
 A week before our intended departure we changed our minds again and set off towards the Virgin Islands.
-The VIs have been optimal sailing grounds.
+The VIs were an optimal sailing grounds.
+But after two years there we decided to change things up, again!

 So it is evident, we are not very good at planning.
 We are good at living.
 Living life to its fullest and taking the opportunities that present themselves to us with open minds and hearts.